ratatui/ratatui-website/src/content/docs/tutorials/json-editor/ui-main.md

 {{#include @code/ratatui-json-editor-app/src/ui.rs:lower_navigation_layout}}
 ```

-This code is the visual equivalent of this:
+The visual equivalent of this code is:

 ```svgbob
 +---------------------------------+ Constraint::Length  == 3